jshttp/media-typer/README.md

 var valid = typer.test('image/svg+xml')
 ```

 Validate a media type string.
-This will return `true` is the string is a well-
+This will return `true` if the string is a well-
 formatted media type, or `false` otherwise.

 ## License